groupserver/gs.content.js.submit/README.txt

            a widget.
 Clicking once was interpreted as select.

 :New Problem: People are now confused between execute (two clicks) and
               select (one click).
-Especially with buttons.
+Especially with button widgets.
 So they click twice on all buttons (same as they would for an icon).
 This causes a form to be posted twice, causing the state change (posting a message, for example) to occur twice.

 :Solution: Disable the ``<button>`` element if someone clicks on it.